IkramSolehin/CASE-STUDY-1/README.md

 ### Hash Disclosure<a name="para3b"></a>
 ### CSRF<a name="para3c"></a>
 ### Secured Cookies<a name="para3d"></a>
+In order to prevent the vulnerability being expose with threat are to make sure that the secure flag is set for cookies.
+Whenever a cookie contains sensitive information or is a session token, then it should always be passed using an encrypted channel.
+Besides,the SameSite attribute must be set to either 'lax' or ideally 'strict' for all cookies.

 ### CSP<a name="para3e"></a>
 To prevent the vulnerability to become a threat is to make sure that your web server, application server, load balancer, etc. is properly configured to set the Content-Security-Policy header.